-As the managing agent, we issue the requests for the service charge or estate charge to you on behalf of those that have responsibility for the upkeep of the communal parts (generally the freeholder or the resident management company).
+As the managing agent and property management company, we issue the requests for the service charge or estate charge to you on behalf of those that have responsibility for the upkeep of the communal parts (generally the freeholder or the resident management company).

-The payments are paid to a service charge trust fund which is a ring-fenced fund, quite separate from Remus Management, set up to pay the contractors and bills for your apartment building or private estate.
+The payments are paid to a service charge trust fund which is a ring-fenced fund, quite separate from Crabtree, set up to pay the contractors and bills for your apartment building or private estate.

 To register for the online portal, please contact us to check we have your current email address on record and letting us know that you would like to register.
 You will then receive an email with more details.

-I am selling my house or apartment, why do I need to involve Crabtree?
+I am selling my house or apartment, why do I need to involve Crabtree Property Management?

 When selling your property that is managed by us, you will need to provide the purchaser with documentation, commonly called a management pack, which includes information on items like service charge account and budgets.
 We will also need to ensure that your service charge account is up to date.